changwookjun/LLM-Course/README.md

 <a href="https://github.com/huggingface/nanotron">nanotron</a> by Hugging Face: Minimalistic LLM training codebase used to make <a href="https://github.com/huggingface/smollm">SmolLM2</a>.

-Parallel training by Chenyan Xiong: Overview of optimization and parallelism techniques.
+<a href="https://www.andrew.cmu.edu/course/11-667/lectures/W10L2%20Scaling%20Up%20Parallel%20Training.pdf">Parallel training</a>  by Chenyan Xiong: Overview of optimization and parallelism techniques.

-Distributed training by Duan et al.: A survey about efficient training of LLM on distributed architectures.
+<a href="https://arxiv.org/abs/2407.20018">Distributed training</a>  by Duan et al.: A survey about efficient training of LLM on distributed architectures.

-OLMo 2 by AI2: Open-source language model with model, data, training, and evaluation code.
+<a href="https://allenai.org/olmo">OLMo 2</a> by AI2: Open-source language model with model, data, training, and evaluation code.

-LLM360 by LLM360: A framework for open-source LLMs with training and data preparation code, data, metrics, and models.
+<a href="https://www.llm360.ai/">LLM360</a> by LLM360: A framework for open-source LLMs with training and data preparation code, data, metrics, and models.

+### 3. Post-training datasets:

+Post-training datasets have a precise structure with instructions and answers (supervised fine-tuning) or instructions and chosen/rejected answers (preference alignment).
+Conversational structures are a lot rarer than the raw text used for pre-training, which is why we often need to process seed data and refine it to improve the accuracy, diversity, and complexity of the samples.
+More information and examples are available in my repo <a href="https://github.com/mlabonne/llm-datasets">💾 LLM Datasets.</a>

+* Storage & chat templates: Because of the conversational structure, post-training datasets are stored in a specific format like ShareGPT or OpenAI/HF.
+Then, these formats are mapped to a chat template like ChatML or Alpaca to produce the final samples the model is trained on.

+* Synthetic data generation: Create instruction-response pairs based on seed data using frontier models like GPT-4o.
+This approach allows for flexible and scalable dataset creation with high-quality answers.
+Key considerations include designing diverse seed tasks and effective system prompts.

+* Data enhancement: Enhance existing samples using techniques like verified outputs (using unit tests or solvers), multiple answers with rejection sampling, Auto-Evol, Chain-of-Thought, Branch-Solve-Merge, personas, etc.

+* Quality filtering: Traditional techniques involve rule-based filtering, removing duplicates or near-duplicates (with MinHash or embeddings), and n-gram decontamination.
+Reward models and judge LLMs complement this step with fine-grained and customizable quality control.

+### 📚 References:

+<a href="https://huggingface.co/spaces/argilla/synthetic-data-generator">Synthetic Data Generator</a> by Argilla: Beginner-friendly way of building datasets using natural language in a Hugging Face space.

+<a href="https://github.com/mlabonne/llm-datasets">LLM Datasets</a>  by Maxime Labonne: Curated list of datasets and tools for post-training.

+<a href="https://github.com/NVIDIA/NeMo-Curator">NeMo-Curator</a>  by Nvidia: Dataset preparation and curation framework for pre and post-training data.

+<a href="https://distilabel.argilla.io/dev/sections/pipeline_samples/">Distilabel</a>  by Argilla: Framework to generate synthetic data.
+It also includes interesting reproductions of papers like UltraFeedback.

+<a href="https://github.com/MinishLab/semhash">Semhash</a> by MinishLab: Minimalistic library for near-deduplication and decontamination with a distilled embedding model.

+<a href="https://huggingface.co/docs/transformers/main/en/chat_templating">Chat Template</a>  by Hugging Face: Hugging Face’s documentation about chat templates.

+### 4. Supervised Fine-Tuning

+SFT turns base models into helpful assistants, capable of answering questions and following instructions.
+During this process, they learn how to structure answers and reactivate a subset of knowledge learned during pre-training.
+Instilling new knowledge is possible but superficial: it cannot be used to learn a completely new language.
+Always prioritize data quality over parameter optimization.

+* Training techniques: Full fine-tuning updates all model parameters but requires significant compute.
+Parameter-efficient fine-tuning techniques like LoRA and QLoRA reduce memory requirements by training a small number of adapter parameters while keeping base weights frozen.
+QLoRA combines 4-bit quantization with LoRA to reduce VRAM usage.

+* Training parameters: Key parameters include learning rate with schedulers, batch size, gradient accumulation, number of epochs, optimizer (like 8-bit AdamW), weight decay for regularization, and warmup steps for training stability.
+LoRA also adds three parameters: rank (typically 16–128), alpha (1–2x rank), and target modules.

+* Distributed training: Scale training across multiple GPUs using DeepSpeed or FSDP.
+DeepSpeed provides three ZeRO optimization stages with increasing levels of memory efficiency through state partitioning.
+Both methods support gradient checkpointing for memory efficiency.

+* Monitoring: Track training metrics including loss curves, learning rate schedules, and gradient norms.
+Monitor for common issues like loss spikes, gradient explosions, or performance degradation.

+### 📚 References: